 Design and Features of French Doors

 Typically hinged and swinging either inward or outward, they offer a wide, unobstructed view and allow ample natural light to enter indoor spaces.
 This makes them ideal for connecting interior rooms or accessing outdoor areas like patios or gardens.
-Their geometry, proportion, regularity, and symmetry set them apart.
+Their geometry, proportion, regularity, and symmetry also sets them apart.

 French doors are a popular alternative to sliding doors because of their innovative, classic design.
 They allow for large openings, making them ideal for areas where extra ventilation is needed and for creating a more open feeling inside a space.